fediazc/godot-pd/README.md

 ```

-## Issues and limitations
+## Limitations

 The [releases](https://github.com/fediazc/godot-pd/releases) for godot-pd are (will be) compiled **without** multiple-instance support for libpd.
 Every `AudioStreamPD` resource will use **the same instance of Pure Data**.
-If, for example, you stop playback from one `AudioStreamPlayer` node, **all audio from Pure Data will be stopped** even if other `AudioStreamPlayer` nodes are still running.

-To avoid these types of issues, it's recommended that you only use a single `AudioStreamPlayer` to interact with Pure Data, through an [autoload] scene(https://docs.godotengine.org/en/stable/tutorials/scripting/singletons_autoload.html).
+You will probably get unexpected behavior if you try using two or more `AudioStreamPD` objects at the same time.
+For this reason, it's recommended that you only use a single `AudioStreamPlayer` to interact with Pure Data, through an [autoload](https://docs.godotengine.org/en/stable/tutorials/scripting/singletons_autoload.html) scene.

 If you need to get around these limitations for your project, you can [compile godot-pd](#building-from-source) with multiple-instance support enabled, but keep in mind that this has not been tested.